AEmilioDiStefano/ros2_ws_minimal/README.md

 <br>

-Use the arrow keys for direction and the spacebar to stop.
-You can also use your **numpad with numlock** on as follows:
+**Use the arrow keys for direction** and the spacebar to stop.
+You can also use your **numpad with numlock** on to control as follows:

 **8** to **GO FORWARD**
 **2** to **GO BACKWARD**